 Taking even a few minutes of personal time during a busy day can help prevent burnout caused by chronic work stress.

-Listening to an interesting podcast in between meetings or watching a funny Youtube video can give you relaxing pauses throughout the day.
+Listening to an interesting podcast between meetings or watching a funny YouTube video can give you relaxing pauses throughout the day.
 The more relaxed you are, the more productive you can be.

 It’s also important to take breaks from thinking about your job by not checking work-related emails on your time off or disconnecting from your phone in the evenings.

-Being available around the clock will easily burn you out.
-It’s important to create clear boundaries between your work and home life to help you avoid potential stress.
+Being available around the clock will quickly burn you out.
+Creating clear boundaries between work and home life is essential to help you avoid potential job-related stress.

 Part of this means setting aside time for socializing and establishing rules for when you’ll check emails or take phone calls.

-When you’ve experienced worry and chronic stress for an extended period of time, your mind may tend to jump to conclusions and read into every situation with a negative lens.
+When you’ve experienced worry and chronic stress for an extended period, your mind may tend to jump to conclusions and read into every situation with a negative lens.

-For example, if your boss doesn’t say hi to you first thing in the morning, you might react thinking “they’re mad at me.”
+For example, if your boss doesn’t say “hi” to you first thing in the morning, you might react by thinking, “They’re mad at me.”

-Instead of making automatic judgements, try distancing yourself from your negative thoughts and simply observe.
+Instead of making automatic judgments, try distancing yourself from negative thoughts and observing.

-Keep in touch with trusted friends and family members to help cope with stressful work situations.
+Keep in touch with trusted friends and family to help cope with stressful work situations.

-If you’re struggling with an especially challenging work week, try asking parent friends if they can help out with carpooling your kids to school on certain days.
+If you’re having a hard time with an incredibly challenging work week, try asking parent friends if they can help carpool your kids to school on certain days.

-Having people you can rely on during the tough times can alleviate some of the built-up tension.
+Having people you can rely on during tough times can alleviate some of the built-up tension.

-Setting aside time for self-care is a must if you regularly find yourself feeling overwhelmed by work.
-This means prioritizing sleep, setting aside time for fun, and making sure you’re eating throughout the day.
+Setting aside time for self-care is necessary if you regularly feel overwhelmed by work.
+This means prioritizing sleep, setting aside time for fun, and ensuring you eat throughout the day.

 Feel like you don’t have the time?
 Keep in mind that you’ll likely be able to tackle work issues more effectively when your core needs are being met.

-Start by taking a few minutes each day to focus on being present and enjoying a simple activity — whether that’s a short walk around the park or appreciating a meal at your desk.
+You may start by taking a few minutes each day to focus on being present and enjoying a simple activity — a short walk around the park or appreciating a meal at your desk.

 Make it a habit